patrickmgarrity/hoodwink/README.md

 **How to Use Hoodwink?**

-This project currently provides python scripts that generate lists that allow you to better understand your SaaS licensing and help implement security needs.
+This project currently provides python scripts that generate lists that allow you to better understand your SaaS licensing and help implement security best practices.

 **The Security Use Case for Hoodwink**

 SaaS applications are frequently provisioned with overly broad access.
-By aligning with the principals of least priveledged access, you can identify where there is application level opportunity to prune unused user accounts.
+By aligning with the principals of least priveledged access, you can identify where there is opportunity to prune unused user accounts and application access.

 **How to use hoodwink-duo**